 Undisclosed

-Why we chose this company: Navy Federal Credit Union (NMLS: #399807) is our choice for the best in-person lender for military members because of its loan variety, discounts and large number of branches throughout the country.
+Why we chose this company: Navy Federal Credit Union (NMLS: #399807) is our choice for the best in-person lender for military members because of its loan variety, discounts and the large number of branches throughout the country.

 One of Navy Federal’s standout loan options is the Homebuyers Choice loan.
-It allows you to finance 100% of the home’s purchase price, get a fixed rate loan with consistent monthly payments and the seller can contribute up to 4% towards closing costs.
-You may also qualify for the credit union’s No-Refi Rate Lock: if interest rates drop after six months of your purchase date, you can pay a $250 fee and lower your rate without having to go through the full refinancing process.
+It allows you to finance 100% of the home’s purchase price, get a fixed-rate loan with consistent monthly payments and the seller can contribute up to 4% towards closing costs.
+You may also qualify for the credit union’s No-Refi Rate Lock: if interest rates drop after six months of your purchase date, you can pay a $250 fee and lower your rate without having to go through the whole refinancing process.

 Pros